 Well this sums up the controversy about a famous Italian mathematician, astronomer, philosopher and physicist called Galileo Galilei.
 His life was marked by criticism around his achievements and studies.
 Galileo Galilei accomplishments culminated with him being tried in 1615 by the Inquisition and found suspect of heresy, the sentence was house arrest for the remainder of his life.

 Today we all take for granted that the sun is the center of the solar system, Galileo is regarded has the "Father of Modern Science", the Catholic Church issued declarations acknowledging the errors committed towards Galileo's sentence, and Galileo has it's own museum "The Museo Galileo".
-Done deal!
+Done deal he personified what greatness is all about.

 Those are the Galileo Galilei facts.
 Now, in this museum with his own name, there are many artifacts, among them, one in special...